How To Install WSL2 on Windows 10/11

 wsl --install -d Ubuntu-22.04

 If wsl --install -d is not available on your build, open the Microsoft Store, search for Ubuntu, and install from there.
-Make sure you set the default version to 2 in Step 3 first.
+Make sure you completed Step 3 first — installing from the Store before setting the default version installs WSL1.

 Installing, this may take a few minutes...